hazemessam/automation-scripts/README.md

 ---

 ## [ytb.py](ytb.py)
-Get direct link or download youtube streams (videos & audios).
+Download or get the direct link to download youtube streams as videos or audios.

 ### Requirements:
 -   Install `pafy` package.